qyp2000/XPSR/README.md

 }
 ```
 ## Contact
-The construction of the codes are relatively rushed, and there may be many problems.
+The reorganization of the codes are rushed, and there may be many problems.
 Please feel free to contact: `qyp21@mails.tsinghua.edu.cn`.
 I am very pleased to communicate with you and will maintain this repository during my free time.